Skip to content

 anthropic = "my_package.executor:AnthropicExecutor"

-After installing the package, any .prompty file with model.provider: "anthropic" will automatically route to your executor.
+After installing/registering the provider, any .prompty file with model.provider: "anthropic" will automatically route to your executor.

 model: